 CalOHII is committed to supporting secure health information movement in California.

-"CalOHII's work is making confidential health information available when and where it's needed.
-For the past four years, the focus has been on the grant project to move patient information securely to providers, payers, and patients themselves.
-Now we'll work on expanding those 'lessons learned' to coordinate data exchange among State departments that manage patient information."
+"CalOHII's work is focused on making confidential health information available when and where it's needed.
+In past years, the focus has been on the federal Health Information Exchange grant project to move patient information securely to providers, payers, and patients themselves.
+We are now focused on expanding those 'lessons learned' to coordinate data exchange among State departments that manage patient information."

 This website is organized for the ease of the user — tools and resources under each tab were chosen to meet the needs of a specific stakeholder audience.
 These resources include documents, useful links, references, and videos.